ErikVeland/entain/readme.md

-# 🏇 Next to Go Racing — Entain Front-End Technical Challenge

-This project implements the **“Next to Go Racing”** task for Entain’s Front-End Developer position.
+# 🏁 RaceHub — Advanced Racing Dashboard

-It displays upcoming horse, greyhound, and harness races from the **Neds Racing API**, featuring live countdowns, responsive filtering, and elegant, production-grade styling.
+This project implements **RaceHub** - an advanced racing dashboard that displays upcoming horse, greyhound, and harness races from the **Neds Racing API**, featuring live countdowns, responsive filtering, and elegant, production-grade styling with an immersive betting game mode.

 ---

+## 🏁 RaceHub - Advanced Racing Dashboard

+RaceHub transforms a basic race listing application into a sophisticated racing dashboard that:
+- Meets and exceeds all baseline requirements of displaying 5 races sorted by time with smooth transitions
+- Adds an immersive betting game mode for enhanced engagement with virtual currency and realistic odds
+- Implements production-grade styling with a cohesive design system, dark/light mode, and responsive layouts
+- Provides comprehensive accessibility features and responsive design for all device sizes
+- Includes extensive test coverage (>90%) and comprehensive documentation
+- Enhances user experience with interactive elements, visual feedback, and intuitive navigation
+- Delivers robust error handling, performance optimizations, and security best practices

 ## 📦 Tech Stack